Saint Catherine of Siena Music Ministry

 There are a large number of opportunities for musicians with abilities ranging from just being able to carry a tune with help to professionals with years of experience.
 Interested individuals are always encouraged to approach our music director for help finding their niche.
 While there are many Masses that are covered by mix and match groups of people, the established regular groups include:

-- The Sounds of Siena Choir (Young adult on up) ministers from All Saints (Nov.
-1st) to Pentecost.
+- The Sounds of Siena Choir (Young adult and up) ministers from October to Pentecost.
 Vocalists from those who can carry a tune on up and instrumentalists of all sorts are welcome.
 Generally the commitment is for the whole choir year and includes Wednesday night rehearsals and a Mass about very other weekend as well many of the key celebrations throughout the year.
 Most instrumentalists and some vocalists choose only to participate in a few services a year.

 - Cantoring (High school age on up.)
 This ministry refers to those who are solid enough in their vocal ability that they can be the only vocalist.
 The cantor’s ministry includes greeting people at the beginning of Mass, teaching new songs before Mass, singing the psalm, and gesturing to aid assembly in their sung parts, and leading the prayers of the faithful.
 Even in larger ministry groups, the cantor can often be readily identified, though sometimes the responsibilities are shared.